-With COP26 just around the corner, you might be thinking about how to reduce your carbon footprint.
-We share four easy ways to do just that!
+With Winchester Green Week well underway, you might be thinking about how to reduce your carbon footprint.
+We share four ways to do just that!

 1. Heating your home

-We have been working on becoming carbon neutral since 2008 and we found that a lot of energy at Marwell is used in heating.
+At Marwell, we have been working on becoming carbon-neutral since 2008 and we found that a lot of energy at Marwell is used in heating.
 We’re very careful with heating timers and thermostats to make sure we’re not over-heating our animals and people, or heating at the wrong time of day.
 We also heat different parts of buildings to different temperatures.
 For example, the lemurs like it warmer than giraffes, so their part of the building is warmer.

 If you’ve got radiator controls in your house, turn the temperature down in the rooms you use less often.
 Lowering the temperature in your bedroom for example will reduce heating bills and help you sleep better.
 Remember to turn the lights out in the rooms you’re not using and switch off or unplug chargers and devices while you’re not using them.